Marriott School of Business: Alumni

 Numbering 55,000, graduates from the Marriott School have been deemed "first among recruiters" by BusinessWeek in 2008.
 Top recruiters include Ernst & Young, PricewaterhouseCoopers, Deloitte & Touche, KPMG, HP, Intel, Cisco, and Goldman Sachs.
-For 2009, MBA graduates averaged $87,769 in post-graduation salary, MPA graduates $48,294, MAcc graduates $51,900, MISM graduates $58,785, and management undergraduates $48,995.
+For 2024, MBA graduates averaged $120,881 in post-graduation salary, MPA graduates $66,506, MAcc graduates $79,596, MISM graduates $84,403, and management undergraduates $72,794.

 There is also a strong contingency of Marriott School alumni who pursue a career in academia, with BYU being ranked #8 nationally for the number of students who go on to earn PhDs.
 This is due in part to the MAcc PhD Prep Track and the BYU Honors Program.

-Alumni of the Marriott School of Management who are prominent in business include Citigroup CFO Gary Crittenden 1976, former Dell CEO Kevin Rollins 1984, former Intermountain Health Care CEO Bill Nelson '67, and Krispy Kreme International President Jeffrey B. Welch 1984.
-In education, Alison Davis-Blake 1982 is president of Bentley University, John Grout '84 is Dean of the Campbell School of Business at Berry College,.
-Alumni in other fields include Thomas S. Monson '74, former president of The Church of Jesus Christ of Latter-day Saints and chairman of the BYU Board of Trustees, and three-time NFL Super Bowl champion Bart Oates '82.
+Alumni of the Marriott School of Management who are prominent in business include Citigroup CFO Gary Crittenden 1976, former Dell CEO Kevin Rollins 1984, former Intermountain Health Care CEO Bill Nelson '67, and Krispy Kreme president Jeffrey B. Welch '84.
+In education, Alison Davis-Blake '82 is president of Bentley University, John Grout '84 is Dean of the Campbell School of Business at Berry College.
+Alumni in other fields include Thomas S. Monson '74, former president of The Church of Jesus Christ of Latter-day Saints and chairman of the BYU Board of Trustees, violinist Lindsey Stirling '15, and three-time NFL Super Bowl champion Bart Oates '82.

 Many alumni also choose to participate in the BYU Management Society, which was founded in 1977 by Dean Merrill J. Bateman.
 The organization is an alumni association "with inclusivity", inviting non-alumni to join as well.
 The fourfold mission of the society is networking, career development, supporting BYU and the Marriott School, and community service.
 The Society membership is now at 6,000 members in 40 U.S. cities and 10 countries.